Treatment of DAVF

 What are the risks of DAVF embolisation?

 All medical procedures carry risks, and for dural arteriovenous fistula (DAVF) embolisation these depend on the size, position and configuration of the vessels.
-In some cases, safe treatment may not be possible.

 Are there any alternatives?